stefanos50/REGEN/README.md

 ## Demonstration

 The following demo illustrates a side-by-side comparison of the framework performing `GTAV → Cityscapes` at 1280x720 (maximum game settings).
 The footages were recorded with OBS Studio while the game/simulator was also rendered on the same GPU.
-The following demo is running on a system with an `RTX 4090`, an `Intel i7 14700F CPU`, and `64GB of DDR4` system memory without any optimization (e.g., TensorRT).
+It is running on a system with an `RTX 4090`, an `Intel i7 14700F CPU`, and `64GB of DDR4` system memory without any optimization (e.g., TensorRT).
 The full video is included in the `demos` directory.

 <p align="center">
   <img src="./demos/test_4090.gif" width="80%" />